Experience & Explore the Autism Nature Trail:

-The Autism Nature Trail (The ANT) is a first-of-its-kind, interactive experience in nature, designed specifically for those with autism spectrum disorder (ASD) and other developmental disabilities.
-Located in the #1 State Park in the country, The ANT will become a new attraction at Letchworth State Park which hosts nearly one million visitors annually and remains a desired destination for responsible and safe outdoor recreation even amidst a worldwide pandemic.
+The Autism Nature Trail at Letchworth State Park (The ANT) is a first-of-its-kind, interactive experience in nature, designed specifically for those with autism spectrum disorder (ASD) and other developmental differences.

 Combating Social Isolation & Encouraging Inclusivity Statistics show that young people with autism spend disproportionate amounts of time indoors, often finding comfort in digital activities which results in social isolation.
 This disconnectedness not only affects individuals with ASD but also can affect caregivers and entire families.
-Because of our current and necessary sequestering due to COVID-19, many people can relate to this isolation with everyone now having a clearer understanding of feeling cut off from the world outside.
+As a result of sequestering due to COVID-19, many people can relate to this isolation with everyone now having a clearer understanding of feeling cut off from the world outside.
 The ANT is designed as a series of accessible and safe outdoor spaces in nature, yet far from the distractions and often overwhelming stimuli of everyday outside life.

 Click here to to learn more about The Autism Nature Trail at Letchworth State Park.

 Spotlight Theater in Warsaw has recognized the need to offer sensory-friendly movie viewings!
 Spotlight has had families book parties specifically so their children and friends could enjoy a movie in an environment that best suited them.
 Now Spotlight wants to make sure they extend this opportunity to everyone!